onemonthofindieblues/onemonthofindiesblues.github.io/_lists/ourresponsibilities.md

 # Our responsibilities
-This is the list of the things each is responsible for.
+This list contains the things each is responsible for.

 ## Her
 * Lists